Customizing

 If you haven’t already, create a DNS record for your desired domain that points to your cluster’s IP address.

-Edit the configmap called
+Create a configmap called

 If you did not install the application yet, follow Step 3: Install additional applications to install the application to the custom domain.